thomasbruketta/bezoscrape/README.md

 node bezoscrape.js <amazon_product_search_url>
 ```

+5. **Verify the Output**

+    The script will output the URL of the product with the lowest price, the product with the highest rating, and the product that has the quickest delivery time.
+IMPORTANT, the script runs a logged out session of Amazon.
+When validating results, be sure to use a logged out version of Amazon to ensure the results are accurate as Prime members get expedited shipping on many products.

 ## TODO:

 -   [ ] Add unit tests.
 -   [ ] Refactor and split large methods into smaller, testable ones.
 -   [ ] Address the edge case bug concerning shipping dates set in a future year.
 -   [ ] Introduce more informative error handling.
+-   [ ] Add support for signed in Amazon experience.